juanberasategui/Norwegian-Housing-Data/README.md

 # Norwegian-Housing-Data
 This repository contains data from the Norwegian housing market.

+This project and the data, have only an educational goal.
+The data are not extracted with commercial purposes and should not be used as such.

 Mind that the data is not completely clean, this is something I will work on in the future.

 # Updating the data